Radwimps (album): Background and development

 The band first created a different album also called Radwimps in June 2002, selling copies at live concerts for 500 yen.
 It featured the songs "Aoi Haru", "Iyan", "Shinzō", "Moshi mo" and "Aimai", which were all included on their debut album.

 The album was preceded by the single "Moshi mo," which was the song that lead the band to win the Yokohama High School Music Festival in 2002.
 10,000 copies were pressed and sold for 100 yen each.
 Following this single, the band toured the Yokohama area, including a performance as the sole act at Yokohama's Club 24West.
 The band released Radwimps in July through independent label Newtraxx, featuring songs written by the band in middle school.

-In August 2003, the band went on hiatus for vocalist Yojiro Noda and other members to focus on their school exams.
+In August 2003, the band went on hiatus.
+This was so vocalist Yojiro Noda and other band members could focus on their school exams.
 When the band returned in 2004, members Yūsuke Saiki, Kei Asō and Akio Shibafuji were no longer a part of the group, making this album the only with Radwimps' original line-up.